daleonpz/Research-Project/chapter3.md

 We wanted to compare the accuracy of the ultrasonic ranging module HC-SC04  with PiCamera.
 In table 3.3 are presented the results of our experiments.
 The results show the chosen ultrasonic sensor is useless for distances larger than 40cm, while camera estimations have absolute errors lower than 1.52 cm.
-In [@roverAPI] is mentioned that for distances greater than 40cm the sensor readings are not reliable.
+In [@roverAPI] is mentioned that for distances greater than 40cm, the sensor readings are not reliable.
-On the other hand, for distances smaller than 40cm both, ultrasonic readings and camera estimations, presented absolute errors lower than 0.72cm and 1cm respectively.
+On the other hand, for distances smaller than 40cm, both ultrasonic readings and camera estimations presented absolute errors lower than 0.72cm and 1cm respectively.

                     1       2           3           4       5       6
 ------------        ------  --------    --------    -----   ------  ------